tact-lang/pitaya/docs/SPECIFICATION.md

 This provides visibility into what each AI agent produced and when it was integrated.

 **Provenance**: Do not mutate the imported branch tip after import.
-Prefer one of the following:
+Implement provenance using one of the following mechanisms:

-- Write provenance as a sidecar file in `results/<run_id>/strategy_output/` (recommended), or
+- Write provenance as a sidecar file in `results/<run_id>/strategy_output/`, or
 - Attach provenance via git notes or a lightweight tag referencing the imported commit.

 If provenance must live in-repo history, write it into the workspace before import so it becomes part of the agent’s own commit(s).
 Avoid adding commits after import to preserve the “import HEAD” auditability guarantee.

-Optional: Configure `git config notes.displayRef 'refs/notes/orchestrator:refs/notes/commits'` in the repository to display orchestrator provenance notes in `git log` output.
-This is a debugging aid and not required at runtime.
+To display orchestrator provenance notes in `git log` output, configure `git config notes.displayRef 'refs/notes/orchestrator:refs/notes/commits'` in the repository.
+This configuration is not required at runtime.

 ## 4.8 Resume Capabilities